How to Clean a Holiday Let, Cottage or Airbnb

 The changeover checklist

-The first thing most owners do is read any new reviews in the guestbook, then it’s time to get started.
+The first thing most owners do is read any new reviews in the guestbook to identify any issues, then it’s time to get started.

-Do a visual check of the property for any damage, stains, missing items or if your holiday home was left excessively dirty.
-Take photos as evidence, you may need it at a later date if you are deducting from a security deposit.
+Do a visual check of the property for any damage, stains, missing items or if your holiday cottage was left excessively dirty.
+Take photos as evidence, as you may need them at a later date if you are deducting from a security deposit.

 Kitchen

-• Wipe down worktops, sink, units, chairs, tables and baby equipment.
+- Wipe and disinfect worktops, sink, units, chairs, tables, and baby equipment.

-• Clean appliances (oven, refrigerator, microwave, dishwasher, toaster, coffee machine) and check they are working.
-Hard to clean items such as the oven and barbeque should be tackled early on during the changeover, as you may need to apply a cleaning fluid and leave it to soak while you get on with other tasks.
+- Clean appliances (oven, fridge/freezer, microwave, dishwasher, toaster, coffee machine) and check they are working.
+Hard-to-clean items such as the oven and barbeque should be tackled early on during the changeover, as you may need to apply a cleaning fluid and leave it to soak while you get on with other tasks.

-• Organise cupboards and remove any old food.
+- Organise cupboards and remove any leftover food.

-• Put out 2 clean tea towels and clean cloth napkins.
+- Put out 2 clean tea towels and clean napkins.

-• Clean out crumbs in drawers and bread bin.
+- Clean out crumbs in drawers and the bread bin.

 Lounge

-• Clean the log stove, replace the fuel and set ready for lighting.
+- Clean the log stove, replace the fuel, and set it ready for lighting.

 Bathrooms

-• Check the bathroom fan is working and not noisy.
+- Check that the bathroom fan is working and not noisy.

 Bedrooms

-• Stripping and making the beds should be one of the main tasks, especially if you have to wash the linen while you get on with other jobs.
-It is a good plan to have at least three sets of sheets and towels.
-Preferably Egyptian cotton.
+- Stripping and making the beds should be one of the main tasks, especially if you have to wash the linen while you get on with other jobs.
+It is a good plan to have at least three sets of sheets and towels available, preferably Egyptian cotton.

 Exterior & garden

-• Clean barbeque, ensure tools are clean and there is enough gas/fuel for next guests.
+- Clean the barbeque, ensure tools are clean, and there is enough gas/fuel for the next guests.

 Laundry